zeromq/pyzmq/docs/source/index.md

 ØMQ in general, see the many examples in the excellent [ØMQ Guide], all of which have a version in Python.

-PyZMQ works with Python 3 (≥ 3.3), and Python 2.7, with no transformations or 2to3,
-as well as PyPy (at least 2.0 beta), via CFFI.
+PyZMQ works with Python 3 (≥ 3.7), as well as PyPy via CFFI.

 Please don't hesitate to report pyzmq-specific issues to our [tracker] on GitHub.
 General questions about ØMQ are better sent to the [ØMQ tracker] or [mailing list].